Every day, students from across the country join us in Washington, DC, to build the skills and dispositions of engaged citizens.

 On Close Up’s high school and middle school programs, students use the nation’s capital as a living classroom where they explore iconic sites and discover how the issues and ideals represented in them impact us today.
 Through interactive workshops and facilitated debates and deliberations, students gain a deeper understanding of both historical and current issues, the importance of civil discourse, and their unique role in our political system.

-Close Up delivers its world-class experiential curriculum through a staff of highly trained, college-educated program instructors (PIs), each of whom works with a group of approximately 25 students throughout the week.
+Close Up delivers its world-class experiential curriculum for Middle School and High School students through a staff of highly trained, college-educated program instructors (PIs), each of whom works with a group of approximately 25 students throughout the week.
 It is in this intimate workshop setting that students collaborate with peers from across the country.
 Together, they create a learning community to share their perspectives on issues that matter to them, exchange ideas, and gain a greater understanding of their role as citizens.

 High school students spend an unforgettable day on Capitol Hill, walking the halls of Congress and meeting with members and staff members of their congressional delegation.
 It’s an incredible opportunity for students to put their new skills to work and question lawmakers about policy issues.